 By Bailey Keimig-Gehrke, Youth Services

-Back to school season is upon us and amidst feelings of excitement over new school supplies and renewed friendships, feelings of anxiety will inevitably appear in our school-age friends.
+Back-to-school season is upon us and amidst feelings of excitement over new school supplies and renewed friendships, feelings of anxiety will inevitably appear in our school-aged friends.
 One effective strategy to help overcome some of those anxious thoughts is to read books about other kids attending school.
 Here are a few suggestions with stories that offer relatable characters and issues:

 “Honestly Elliott” (Bloomsbury Children’s Books, 2022)